The deer harvested by a hunter prompted celebration but other hunters on social media certainly did not think so.

 To a good number of deer hunters I know, whether experienced or not, a 3 by 3 or 4 by 4 basket-racked yearling buck walking on a trail under a stand through the woods translates to a nice buck to harvest.

 Let me tell you something.
 I have been with the Nebraska Game and Parks Commission for well over 40 years.
 In that span, I have seen some longtime hunters, who profess only to take big-antlered mature bucks, check in immature bucks for years in prior hunts.
 Hypocrites!

 I really like what Kip Adams of the Quality Deer Management Association has written about deer hunting and harvest.
 He stated, “Take a moment to remember why we hunt.
 Your reason may differ from your neighbor’s, so don’t be critical of what he or she shoots legally or chooses to pass, and never apologize for what you shoot.”

 When it comes right down to it, a trophy deer is what the hunter wants it to be.
-It is an animal legally acquired and in compliance with what the landowner preferred or required.
+It is a living creature legitimately acquired and in compliance with what the landowner preferred or required.
 Who knows, the harvest may have been a deer that a hunter pursued for a few seasons or that he or she outsmarted in the woods with a call or rattling antlers.
 Going deeper, for many of us who hunt, it is not what the animal looks like; the memorable experience of a successful deer hunt is the lasting trophy.